gyng/synthrs-wasm-ts/README.md

 # synthrs-wasm-ts

 Example repo for synthrs integration with WebAssembly (via Rust) and TypeScript (using [jsapp-boilerplate](https://github.com/gyng/jsapp-boilerplate)).
-Works with Firefox, Chrome, and Edge.
+Works with Firefox, Chrome, Safari, and Edge.

 - For the Rust code: see [`src/wasm/src/lib.rs`](src/wasm)
 - For the JS/TS glue: see [`src/components/App/App.tsx`](src/components/App/App.tsx)